NowickiLukasz/premium-cocktails-ci-pp5/README.md

 - header section is very tall

 3. Sorting function would not work throught te development.
 - Had to place the category into the products view rather than the shop one

+4. overlay bug-  checkout
+-  - dont know how to fix